ioccc-src/mkiocccentry/dbg.md

  *      ...     optional format args
  */
 extern void fwarn(FILE *stream, char const *name, char const *fmt, ...);

+/*
+ * snwarn - copy a warning message string into a buffer *
+ * given:
+ *      str     pointer to buffer in which to write a message
+ *      size    size of buffer, including space for a final NUL byte
+ *      name    name of function issuing the warning
+ *      fmt     format of the warning
+ *      ...     optional format args
+ */
+extern void snwarn(char *str, size_t size, char const *name, char const *fmt, ...);
 ```

 The `name` argument should be the name of the calling function or some string